Privacy policy

 1. Introduction

-In this privacy policy you will find information about our processing of your personal data.
+In this Privacy Policy you will find information about our processing of your personal data.
 Personal data means data that either directly or indirectly can identify you.
-This information applies to you who use our services, are a contact person to the customer, supplier, counterparty, or partners to us, visit our website, and otherwise have contact with us regarding our business or are directly or indirectly affected in the performance of our services.
+This information applies to you who use our services, are a contact person of our corporate client, supplier, counterparty, or partners to us, visit our websites, and otherwise are in contact with us regarding our business or are directly or indirectly affected in the performance of our services.
 You are encouraged to read this information carefully.
-Please stay updated on any changes to this privacy policy by regularly visiting our website.
+Please stay updated on any changes to this Privacy Policy by regularly visiting our websites.

-For questions or comments about anything stated herein or anything else regarding our data protection work or handling of cookies, you are welcome to contact us through privacy@nordlei.org.
-You can also contact us at privacy@nordlei.org or at the above postal address if you wish to assert any of your rights listed under section 6.
+For questions or comments about anything stated in this policy or otherwise regarding our data protection work or use of cookies, or if you wish to assert any of your rights listed under section 7, please contact us at privacy@nordlei.org or at the above mentioned postal address.

-This information has been produced in Swedish.
-In case of discrepancies between the language versions of the privacy policy, the Swedish language version prevails.
+We are a Swedish company, and this information has been produced in Swedish.
+In case of discrepancies between the language versions of the Privacy Policy, the Swedish language version prevails.

-For questions or assistance with our services, please refer to our customer service (support@nordlei.org).
+For questions or assistance with our services, please contact our corporate client service support@nordlei.org.

 2. Information We Collect and Use

-The personal data is collected through you, the company you work for or represent, or the person you have commissioned to administer LEI codes on your behalf, external persons, as well as from publicly available and public sources, such as websites, various registers, and databases as well as authorities (e.g., the Swedish Companies Registration Office).
+The personal data is collected through you, the company you work for or represent, or the person or legal entity who has been commissioned to administer LEI codes on your behalf, external persons, as well as from publicly available and public sources, such as websites, various registers, and databases as well as authorities (e.g., the Swedish Companies Registration Office).
+If you purchase our services through our Indian subsidiary, they provide us with your personal data.
 If you visit us on LinkedIn, we collect the personal data that you provide to us through that channel.

 When you use our online services, we collect your electronic identification data and other information.
-When you visit our website, we collect data by using cookies and other technologies in your browser or device, some of which may be considered personal data.
-See more in our cookie policy to find out how we use cookies and similar technologies.
+When you visit our website, we collect data by using cookies and other technologies in your browser or device, some of which may constitute personal data.
+Please note that the placement of non-essential cookies requires your prior consent.
+We obtain your consent both to the use of such cookies and to the associated processing of personal data.
+See more in our cookie policy to find out if, and how, we use cookies and similar technologies.

-• Identity information, such as name and social security number / organization number (if sole proprietorship).
+• Identity and contact information, such as name and social security number / organization number (if sole proprietorship), government-issued identification (such as passport, government issued ID, or driver’s license) including your photo.

 • Contact details, such as postal address, e-mail address, telephone number.

-• Profile information, such as job title, ownership interest in companies, organization number, name and address of the company or organization to which you belong.
+• Profile information, such as job title/role, ownership interest in companies, organization number, name and address of the company or organization to which you belong.

 • Order data, such as payment information and payment history

-• Other information, such as login information, signatory information for digital signing, LEI codes and country and language settings.
+• Other information, such as login information, signatory information for digital signing, LEI codes, IP adresses, browser and device information, online identifiers, session data, behavioural data and country and language settings.

 3. Why do we process your personal data?